Hot Nights, Cool Jazz: WCU's Criterions Alumni Reunite for a Free Concert

 Each summer, with only one day of rehearsals, more than 20 West Chester University alumni from the exclusive jazz ensemble The Criterions gel to deliver a free concert of big band, jazz and swing music.

-On Thursday, July 19, at 7:30 p.m., the 27th annual Criterions Reunion Concert will fill Asplundh Concert Hall in Philips Memorial Building with the sounds of brass and sass.
-The free concert is open to the public.
+On Thursday, July 18, at 7:30 p.m., the 28th annual Criterions Reunion Concert will fill Emilie K. Asplundh Concert Hall in Philips Memorial Building with the sounds of brass and sass.
+The free concert is open to the public, as are rehearsals on Wednesday, July 17, and Thursday, July 18.

-Several generations of performers - alumni from 1948 to 2012 - annually take part in this celebration of musical camaraderie.
-Locals may recognize some of the players from popular cover bands such as Don't Call Me Francis and Chico's Vibe, or in smaller combos at the area's night spots, or in the region’s many community symphonies and orchestras.
-Many of the participants have Broadway and other theatre credits and a number of them remain in the region, having taught or performed locally - and are still performing.
+Several generations of alumni – this year from the classes of 1948 to 2012 - annually take part in this celebration of musical camaraderie.
+Locals may recognize some of the players from popular cover bands such as Don't Call Me Francis and Chico's Vibe, or in smaller combos at the area's night spots, or in the region's many community symphonies and orchestras.
+Many of the participants have Broadway and other theatre credits and a number of them remain in the region, teaching and performing.

 - Dave Heck of Morton, Pa., is the class of 1948 participant; he's been to most of the reunions, playing piano and arranging many of the selections.